cjaganmohan/cjaganmohan.github.io/_pages/about.md

 ### Software Engineering for AI
 Developing systematic test and evaluation methodologies that ensure AI-enabled systems perform reliably in the real-world.
-My work spans test and evaluation of machine learning algorithms, deep neural network models, and large language models, developing test methods and frameworks that address the unique challenges each technology presents.
+My work spans test and evaluation of machine learning (ML) algorithms, deep neural network models (DNN), and large language models (LLMs), developing test methods and frameworks that address the unique challenges each technology presents.

 - **Test Generation:** Test the implementations of traditional ML algorithms, pre-trained DNN models used in autonomous driving systems
 - **Test Set Reduction:** Understanding the impact of sampling methods in generating test datasets